minya/videodlbot/README.md

 ## Using the Bot

 1. Start a chat with your bot on Telegram
-2. Send a URL from YouTube, Instagram, or Twitter/X
+1. Send a URL from YouTube, Instagram, or Twitter/X
+2. The bot will show you all available formats as buttons
-3. The bot will download the video and send it back to you
+3. Select your preferred format and the bot will download and send it to you

 Note: Only users whose Telegram IDs are listed in the `ALLOWED_USERS` setting will be able to use the bot.
 This helps prevent unauthorized usage.

+### Format Selection

+When you send a URL, the bot automatically extracts all available formats:

+#### Video Formats Section
+- Shows actual available resolutions with file size estimates (e.g., "1080p mp4 (24.5MB)")
+- Displays all quality options from highest to lowest
+- Formats are sorted by resolution for easy selection

+#### Audio Formats Section
+- Lists available audio-only formats (e.g., "MP3 192kbps (3.2MB)")
+- Shows exactly what the source offers without any conversion
+- Includes bitrate and file size information when available

+The bot displays the video title, duration, and source platform to help you confirm you're downloading the right content.

+If only one format is available, the bot will start downloading immediately without showing format options.

 ## Commands

 - `/start` - Introduces the bot and explains its functionality
-- `/help` - Shows usage instructions
+- `/help` - Shows detailed usage instructions and format selection help

 ## Limitations